holoviz-topics/holoSeq/README.md

 - `--show` option opens a browser window and immediately starts processing the script.
 - `--size` option determines both x and y plot window size.
+- `--inFile` must be the path of a prepared hseq compressed coordinate data file, such as the supplied demonstration HiC heatmap.
 - Delay will vary with processing power and the number of coordinates
-- Typically, it will take 10-20 seconds to read the 3.4M pairs and to show the interactive visualisation.

 When the plot appears, the view is controlled by the usual Bokeh tools in the toolbar on the left of the plot.